Visperi/TranslatorBot/README.md

 # TranslatorBot
 A bot for translating Discord messages utilizing DeepL software.
 Both slash commands and message commands are supported.
+For supported languages see section [Supported languages](#supported-languages)

 **Python 3.8 or higher is required to run this bot**